varshit007/ConsoleAdventure/README.md

 - "examine" to see all information about current room.
 - "view room" to see an image of the current room.
 - "take" or "grab" and then a valid item name to pick up an item.
-- "drop" and then a valid item name to drop an item
+- "drop" and then a valid item name to drop an item.
-- Once you reach your desired destination, you win
+- Once you reach your desired destination, you win.

 ## Technologies Used:
 - Java